 Photo credit: Fabarm USA

-The Fabarm Exis/Inner choke style combines the two-point and collar system of the Crio Plus, but additionally elongates and the choke.
+The Fabarm Exis/Inner choke style combines the two-point and collar system of the Crio Plus, but additionally elongates the choke.
 The patented interior conical shape is also a gradual slope rather than a straight conical shape.

 Photo credit: Fabarm S.P.A.

 As such, the Fabarm Exis/Inner type combines the best of both worlds, allowing the user to shoot steel through all but the Extra Full constriction while keeping a consistent pattern from shot to shot.
 The only downside to this type comes down to price.
 Fabarm will not license this design to other firearms manufacturers, so it remains proprietary to Fabarm alone until the patent expires.
 As of writing, Fabarm’s least expensive firearm has an MSRP of $1,425, and the chokes cost $71 each on the FabarmUSA webstore.
-For comparison, most aftermarket steel-compatible Crio Plus chokes range from $60-$120 each, and standard Invector chokes Crio Plus and can be had factory new for as little as $25 and $35 respectively.
+For comparison, most aftermarket steel-compatible Crio Plus chokes range from $60-$120 each, and standard Invector and Crio Plus chokes can be had factory new for as little as $25 and $35 respectively.
 For the time being, the Fabarm choke, while probably the best design out there, is not exactly financially viable for a large percentage of the shotgun market.

 Photo credit: Kicks Ind.